bvvivek6/bvvivek6/README.md

 ## 🚀 What I Do

-✔️ Crafting intuitive and user-friendly designs using **Figma, Spline, Miro**
+✔️ Crafting intuitive and user-friendly designs and user-experiences using **Figma, Spline, Miro**
 ✔️ Conducting **user research & usability testing** to enhance experiences
 ✔️ Strengthening **Data Structures & Algorithms (DSA) in C++**